 Reporting on hierarchies

-Use the flat_hierarchy table to report on relationship hierarchies and to track changes within health systems.
-The table updates hierarchies once a day and displays all of the relationships and levels so you can see how HCPs and HCOs rollup to HCOs.
+Use the All Hierarchies (flat_hierarchy) table to report on relationship hierarchies and to track changes within health systems.
+The table displays all of the relationships and levels so you can see how HCPs and HCOs rollup to HCOs.

 Note: You do not need to have the Hierarchy Explorer widget enabled to use this feature.

 The parenthco table can be used to view each entity and its direct parent HCO.
 You can create a SQL query and join the table with other tables, but this can be complex.
 Using the flat_hierarchy table, you can view all the relationships and understand how HCPs and HCOs roll up to direct and indirect HCOs.

 Example - parenthco table

 The report displays each entity and its direct parent HCO.